 Individual parks may still have fire restrictions, depending on conditions

-OLYMPIA – August 15, 2014 – Washington State Parks and Recreation Commission announced today that the ban on campfires in western Washington state parks has been eased as of this morning.
+OLYMPIA – Sept.
+2, 2016 – The Washington State Parks and Recreation Commission is easing restrictions on campfires for parks in western Washington and ocean beaches in the Seashore Conservation Area, effective immediately.
 Western Washington is considered the region west of the crest of the Cascade Mountain range.

-Washington State Parks wants the public to know that park managers have the discretion to restrict campfires in these campgrounds, based on their assessment of conditions, which may change quickly.
-Campfires are allowed in approved fire pits only.
-Park managers may also require smaller fires than are normally acceptable.
+Park managers have the discretion to restrict campfires in these campgrounds based on their assessment of conditions, which may change quickly.
+State Parks asks the public to understand that any park-specific restrictions are made to ensure visitor safety and mitigate risk of wildfires.
+Park managers may require smaller fires than are normally acceptable.

-Easing of the burn ban follows today’s announcement by the Commissioner of Public Lands and the Washington State Department of Natural Resources (DNR) that adjusted the current statewide burn ban to allow for recreational campfires in western Washington.
+The easing of the burn ban follows the Sept.
+1 announcement by the Commissioner of Public Lands and the Washington State Department of Natural Resources (DNR) that adjusted the current statewide burn ban allowing for recreational campfires in western Washington.
 That agency has fire protection responsibility for nearly 13 million acres statewide, including most state parks.

 Share your favorite state park adventure on the State Parks’ blog site at www.AdventureAwaits.com.